Nature-Based Solutions

 What are Nature-based Solutions?

-Nature-based Solutions, or NBS, are sustainable engineered designs or policies that use natural processes and features to address some of our most pressing societal challenges, such as flooding.
+Nature-based Solutions, or NBS, are sustainable engineered designs or policies that use natural processes and features to address pressing societal and economic challenges in a cost-effective and sustainable way.
 Within the Mississippi River Watershed, NBS practices that help retain water on the landscape in agricultural, residential, and floodplain settings can have many demonstrated ecological, social, and economic benefits.
 For example, these practices can help mitigate the impacts of flooding by:

 -